Non-Abelian Fermionization and the Landscape of Quantum Hall Phases: Discussion

 \section{Discussion}

 Employing non-Abelian composite fermion dualities, we have presented two complementary pictures for describing a broad range of non-Abelian FQH states, which can be obtained either as IQH states of non-Abelian composite fermions or as excitonic states in multilayer systems.
 Along the way, we developed new insights into the non-Abelian theories' dynamics, in which the order of the lowest Landau level ($B\rightarrow\infty$) and IR limits was seen to play a crucial role in determining the ultimate choice between the non-Abelian ground state and a competing Abelian state that is natural in a dual description.
 This subtlety has thus far received little attention in studies of non-Abelian dualities, yet we find it to be a ubiquitous feature of non-Abelian fermion-fermion dualities.
+It may be a worthwhile endeavour to see whether studying these theories at finite magnetic field in the `t Hooft limit, in the vein of Ref. \cite{Halder2019}, may provide an analytical handle on the physics of these transitions -- we leave this for future work.
 Interestingly, related physics has been observed recently in numerics, where it has been argued that the ground state at certain fillings can exhibit effectively Abelian topological order for short-range interactions and non-Abelian order as the interaction range is increased \cite{Yang2019,Andrews2020}.
 We hope that our work will motivate more numerical efforts in this direction.